Azacitidine

 You will be given azacitidine in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.

-Your nurse usually gives you anti-sickness (anti-emetic) drugs before the chemotherapy.
+Your nurse will usually give you anti-sickness drugs before chemotherapy.

 You have azacitidine as an injection under the skin (subcutaneously).
 It can be given in your tummy, upper arm or thigh.